LLMs Homogenize Values in Constructive Arguments on Value-Laden Topics: Abstract

 \section{Abstract}

 Large language models (LLMs) are increasingly used to promote prosocial and constructive discourse online.
-Yet little is known about how they negotiate and shape underlying values when reframing people's arguments on value-laden topics.
-We conducted experiments with 347 participants from India and the United States, who wrote constructive comments on homophobic and Islamophobic threads, and reviewed human-written and LLM-rewritten versions of these comments.
+Yet little is known about how these models negotiate and shape underlying values when reframing people's arguments on value-laden topics.
+We conducted experiments with 465 participants from India and the United States, who wrote comments on homophobic and Islamophobic threads, and reviewed human-written and LLM-rewritten constructive versions of these comments.
 Our analysis shows that LLM systematically diminishes Conservative values while elevating prosocial values such as Benevolence and Universalism.
 When these comments were read by others, participants opposing same-sex marriage or Islam found human-written comments more aligned with their values, whereas those supportive of these communities found LLM-rewritten versions more aligned with their values.
-These findings suggest that LLM-driven value homogenization can shape how diverse viewpoints are represented in contentious debates on value-laden topics and may influence the dynamics of online discourse critically.
+These findings suggest that value homogenization in LLM-mediated prosocial discourse runs the risk of marginalizing conservative viewpoints on value-laden topics and may inadvertently shape the dynamics of online discourse.

 \ccsdesc[500]{Human-centered computing~Empirical studies in HCI}

 \keywords{values, constructive argument, stance, HAI misalignment}

 Content Warning: Some examples in this paper may be offensive or upsetting.